wcchu/Jubarly/content/artist-statement.md

 He discovered his love for painting and drawing as a child, and went later to the private tutoring in Rembrandt Studio (Taipei, Taiwan) for oil and pastel techniques.
 He has been in several group exhibitions since 1999.

 In the next few years, Jubarly will try to bring sci-fi scenes and abstract images--two seemingly incompatible disciplines--into his paintings.
 He intends to conduct optical experiments on the ground of the sci-fi story telling in a non-conventional way.

-### Works

-Jubarly's new works will be updated in his Instagram account [Jubarly Studio](https://www.instagram.com/jubarlystudio).